shannonpileggi/practical-renv/README.md

     tibble::enframe() |>
     tidyr::unnest(cols = c(value))
 ```

+5. Watch the [Personal R Administration](https://www.youtube.com/watch?v=m2eihAhl8so) workshop from the 2025 R in Medicine conference for more details on these topics.

+## factors that can affect {renv} behavior

+1. {renv} version
+2. configured repositories
+3. whether or not packages are already installed vs not yet installed in system library / cache.

+## {renv} tips

+1. The location of the global cache has changed with different versions of {renv}.
+This can lead to confusing results/messaging if you are switching between {renv} versions (e.g., seeing that a package is not installed but you thought it was).

-3. You should probably use {renv} ≥ v1.1.0.
+2. You should probably use {renv} ≥ v1.1.0.

-4. `renv::upgrade()` is expected to work for {renv} versions ≥ 1.0.1.
+3. `renv::upgrade()` is expected to work for {renv} versions ≥ 1.0.1.
 To upgrade from prior versions of {renv}, users should
 ```
 renv::deactivate()
 install.packages("renv")